serenity-dojo/java-streams/tasks.md

 ## Module 2 - Minimum and maximum values
 In this module you will implement a new class, [MinMaxTransactions](src/main/java/streams/exercises/moneymanager/MinMaxTransactions.java), which will find the biggest and smallest deposits and withdrawals, as well as the largest overall transaction.
-Note that these methods return an `OptionalDouble`, which should be empty if there rae no transactions of the requested type.
+Note that these methods return an `OptionalDouble`, which should be empty if there are no transactions of the requested type.

 The tasks in this module are:
     - Find the smallest deposit by implementing the `getSmallestDeposit()` method.